How To Diagnose A Failing Valve Lifter

 If you have hydraulic valve lifters, and you're comfortable replacing them, we have a couple of great resources for you:

-- A comprehensive step-by-step valve lifter replacement tutorial (stay tuned to our upcoming posts)
+- A comprehensive step-by-step valve lifter replacement tutorial.

 - A catalog of genuine OEM valve lifters at wholesale pricing